 Remember, you need to continue meeting your payments.
 If you don't - or if you cancel your licence - we will continue with our investigation, which could lead to you being prosecuted.
 For certain types of TV Licence, such as those for hotels, accommodation for residential care and multiple sites, the applicable licence fee(s) must be paid in full.

-The prosecution will continue to the next stage if you have not paid the licence fee in full, or not made the minimum payments in the time period outlined in the table above, or if your licence is cancelled.
-If your case is reported to the Fiscal then we can no longer stop the prosecution, as the decision to prosecute is the Fiscal's and not ours.
+Our prosecution will continue to the next stage if you have not paid the licence fee in full, or not made the minimum payments in the time period outlined in the table above, or if your licence is cancelled.
+If this is the case, and a summons is issued, then the only way to stop the prosecution is to pay for a licence in full, together with any summons server's costs, before your case comes to court.